vanatteveldt/issuepositions/literature.md

 Guiding research question: Can we automate the extraction of {holder, stance, target} triplets from news content?

-## Methodological approaches to identifying issue positions in the social science: (very much WIP)
+# Methodological approaches to identifying issue positions in the social science: (very much WIP)

-### Issue positions expressed in political speech, e.g. manifesto project, scaling

 Lowe et al 2011: Indeed, “how to best measure the policy preferences of individual legislators and of legislative parties” (Loewenberg 2008, 499) forms one of the central problems of legislative research. [..]
 Almost everyone using CMP data does so for the same reason: they want to estimate positions of parties on different common policy dimensions.
 Doing this typically implies assuming that a set of party positions, whether a cross-section or a time series, can be located on some (continuously defined) metric scale.

 Benoit & Herzog (2015): Accurately measuring the policy preferences of individual political actors has therefore long formed a key part of efforts to model intra-party politics and the public policy outcomes that result[..] .To make use of this information, a growing subfield within political science has developed to extract policy preferences using text as data (e.g. Laver and Garry, 2000; Proksch and Slapin, 2010; Monroe and Maeda, 2004; Laver and Benoit, 2002; Lauderdale and Herzog, 2014).
 Grimmer and Stewart (2013) provide an excellent review of current approaches, which they divide roughly into classification approaches and scaling approaches.

-Issue positions expressed in (social) media
+## Issue positions expressed in (social) media

 Fatemi et al. (2021) for example used stance detection models to trace public attitudes towards stay at home policies during the Covid-19 pandemic, using public tweets.